JCarlee/timesheet/README.md

 # timesheet

+**THIS SCRIPT IS NO LONGER USED OR UPDATED**

 Utility to create weekly timesheets.

 ## Author
 **John Carlee** - [Email me](mailto:JCarlee@gmail.com)

-I am 9 year veteran in the Geographic Information Science and Cartography space. **I am currently looking for new job opportunities leveraging my GIS skills with a heavy focus on Python development.**
+I am 9 year veteran in the Geographic Information Science and Cartography space.

 ## Motivation
-I hate filling out timesheets, you hate filling out timesheets, they suck.
+I hate filling out timesheets, you hate filling out timesheets.
 I pulled together this script to create the excel timesheet from the past week each Friday.
 No values in the xlsx are changed, because it would remove the formatting.